OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

       :ref:`qos-transport-priority`

-  .. key:: scheduler_slice=<usec>
+  .. prop:: scheduler_slice=<usec>
     :default: ``0``

-    Some operating systems require a time slice value to be set when selecting a :key:`Scheduler` other than the default.
+    Some operating systems require a time slice value to be set when selecting a :prop:`Scheduler` other than the default.
     For those systems, this option can be used to set a value in microseconds.

 .. _config-disc: